-In the 1960’s and 70’s St Ives was the international centre of the art world.
-A sleepy little fishing town had the world’s eyes on it due to associations with Barbara Hepworth, Margaret Mellis, Alfred Wallis and many others.
+In the 1960’s and 70’s St Ives was the international centre of the modern art world.
+A sleepy little fishing town had the art world’s eyes on it due to its powerful associations with world famous figures such as Barbara Hepworth, Alfred Wallis and many others.

 Turner, Whistler and Sickert were drawn here in the 19th century by the dramatic landscape and brilliant light, and age hasn’t reduced St Ives’ allure.
-Ramshackle fishermen’s cottages jostle for space with galleries and artists’ studios, crowned by our very own Tate Gallery.
+Ramshackle fishermen’s cottages jostle for space with galleries and artists’ studios, crowned by our very own, newly refurbished, Tate Gallery.

-Pre-booked groups of 10 or more get a reduced group admission price to the Tate and BHM.
+Pre-booked groups of 10 or more get a reduced group admission price to the Tate and BHM and all under 18s on a school trip are free.
 Visits must be booked at least 3 weeks in advance and pre-paid.
 As a group this is really worth doing as the price for an adult is reduced from £6 to £3.50 (Tate only) or from £9 to £5 (Tate & BHM).